 Students need dedicated instructional time to learn the skills and strategies necessary to become effective writers, as well as time to practice what they learn.
 When you think about your daily instructional schedule, make sure you are giving your students ample opportunities to practice their informational writing through whole group instruction, small groups and/or through independent practice in writing centers.

-Informative Writing Mini-Unit For Kindergarten, First, and Second Grade Students
+Informative Writing Unit For Kindergarten, First, and Second Grade Students

 We know informational writing requires a lot from students, but planning these informative writing units is also A LOT of work for you as the teacher!

-To help you out I created informative writing mini-units that have the essential resources you need to teach and students to independently practice informational writing!
-These units are a perfect addition to your literacy work on writing centers.
+To help you out I created informative writing units that have the essential resources you need to teach and students to independently practice informational writing!
+These units are a perfect addition to your literacy work in writing centers.